 WARNO = Warning Order

-he uses in anticipation of a 0800 patrol, more than likely propane distribution duty.
+he uses in anticipation of a 0800 patrol.
+More than likely propane distribution duty again.
 His sergeants are worth every penny and know the routine like they do their own mothers.
-They quickly set out issuing the necessary orders for vehicle preparations and pre-combat inspections of personal gear and weapons.
-All would be readied tonight so that they could get max sleep before the early departure time.
-This way he and his leadership team would only have to do a few spot checks before issuing out the patrol brief.
-It saved time and increased rest, every bit of which his men needed but refused to take.
-If he didn’t watch them closely, they would stay up all night playing Halo or watching porn and then be useless in the morning.
+They quickly set out issuing the necessary orders for vehicle preparations and pre-combat inspections of gear and weapons.
+All will be readied tonight so that they can get max sleep before the early departure time.
+This way he and his leadership team will only have to do a few spot checks before issuing out the patrol brief in the morning.
+It saves time and increases rest, every bit of which is needed but his men refuse to take.
+If Evan doesn’t watch them closely they stay up all night playing Halo or watching porn and then they’re useless for the A.M. missions.

-He checks his watch, seeing that it is nearly 2330.
+He checks his watch, seeing that it’s nearly 2330.
 As soon as he puts his arm down his Captain comes back into the building, yelling down the hall for his lieutenants to join him.
 Tired, Evan drags on his way back to the CP,

 CP = Command Post

-hoping that above all else, their patrol orders would be expeditiously issued.
+hoping that above all else their patrol orders will be expeditiously issued.
 The furthest away from the room at the center of the hall, he is the last to arrive.
 “How did it go?” their Company Commander, sitting on the edge of the table, asks Dan as soon as Evan walks in.

 Captain Addler, Greg to Dan, stretches his neck to the right and rubs the left side with his hand.
-He does it every time he is tired or stressed, which is a lot these days.
-Evan didn’t envy him, being in command the entire deployment.
-Squat with thinning hair, no doubt from both the nerves and the helmet, he was also a Pointer, hence the familiarity with Dan.
+He does so every time he is tired or stressed, which is a lot these days.
+Evan doesn’t envy him, being in command the entire deployment.
+Squat with thinning hair, no doubt from both the nerves and the helmet, he’s also a Pointer.
+Hence the familiarity with Dan.
 “God, what now?
 Do I really want to know?”